Description:

 Let’s build and execute the “clsErrorCSVDef” example.

-• Click the "clsInputCSV" step to configure its "Required" properties.
+- Click the "clsInputCSV" step to configure its "Required" properties.
 Provide a name for the step.
-Provide the path to the input CSV file on the application server.
+Specify the path to the input CSV file on the application server.
 Select the ETL data schema from the drop-down list.
-Note: The column names in the schema should match the columns in the input file.
+Note: The schema's column names should match those in the input file.
 Click the Save button.
-Click here to learn about ETL Data Schema Designer.
+Click here to learn about the ETL Data Schema Designer.

-• Click the "clsInputCSV" step to view its "Optional" properties.
+- Click the "clsInputCSV" step to view its "Optional" properties.
 Select the Show Schema button.
-The pop-up window renders the schema columns as shown below.
+The pop-up window displays the schema columns as shown below.
 This function helps to understand the schema at a glance.

-• Click the button to configure the expressions.
-The pop-up window is displayed for configuration.
+- Click the button to configure the expressions.
+The pop-up window opens for configuration.
 Click the Add Row (+) button to insert an empty row.
-Select the column and the operator from the drop-down list.
-Provide the value to complete the expression.
+Select the column and operator from the drop-down list.
+Enter the value to complete the expression.
 Select the And/Or operator to add multiple expressions.
 Click the Save button.
 You may add multiple expressions using the Add Row button.

-• Click the "clsValidateData" step to configure its "Optional" properties.
-Click the button to configure the column types.
-The pop-up window is displayed for configuration.
+- Click the "clsValidateData" step to configure its "Optional" properties.
+Click the button to configure column types.
+A pop-up window appears for configuration.
 Click the Add Row (+) button to insert an empty row.
 Select the column and the data type from the drop-down list.
 Click the Save button.
 You may insert multiple column types using the Add Row button.

-• Click the "clsValidateData" step to configure its "Optional" properties.
-Click the button to configure the column using a regular expression.
-The pop-up window is displayed for configuration.
+- Click the "clsValidateData" step to configure its "Optional" properties.
+Click the button to configure the column with a regular expression.
+The configuration pop-up window appears.
 Click the Add Row (+) button to insert an empty row.
 Select the column from the drop-down list.
-Provide the regular expression.
+Enter the regular expression.
 Click the Save button.
 Click the Add Row button to insert multiple columns.

-• Click the "clsOutputCSV" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the path to the output CSV file on the application server.
+- Click the "clsOutputCSV" step to configure its "Required" properties.
+Enter a name for the step.
+Enter the path to the output CSV file on the application server.
 Click the Save button.

-• Click the "clsOutputCSV" step to configure its "Optional" properties.
+- Click the "clsOutputCSV" step to configure its "Optional" properties.
 Provide a name for the step.
-Provide the variable or global reference to hold the virtual output path.
+Provide a variable or global reference to store the virtual output path.
 Click the Save button.

-• Click the "clsErrorCSV" step to configure its "Required" properties.
-Provide a name for the step.
-Provide the path to the output CSV file on the application server.
+- Click the "clsErrorCSV" step to configure its "Required" properties.
+Enter a name for the step.
+Enter the path to the output CSV file on the application server.
 Click the Save button.

-• Click the "clsErrorCSV" step to configure its "Optional" properties.
+- Click the "clsErrorCSV" step to configure its "Optional" properties.
 Provide a name for the step.
-Provide the variable or global reference to hold the virtual output path.
+Provide a variable or global reference to store the virtual output path.
 Click the Save button.

-• Click the Items - Variables menu option to view the variable values.
-The variable or global holds the output file virtual path, as shown below.
+- Click the Items - Variables menu option to view the variable values.
+The variable or global contains the virtual path of the output file, as shown below.

 Definition Sample:

-You may download the sample definition(s) from the link here and later import them (drag-and-drop) to your FlowWright ETL Process Definition (XML file) page.
+You may download the sample definition(s) from the link provided and later import them (drag-and-drop) into your FlowWright ETL Process Definition (XML file) page.